 How Can I Protect My Business During a Divorce in California?

 If you wish to protect your business in a divorce in California, there are steps that you can take from the very beginning.
 You can create a prenuptial or postnuptial agreement, for example, that specifically outlines the business and keeps it part of your separate property.
 You can also be the person who primarily owns and operates the business to avoid having to divide it with your spouse.
 Do not commingle this asset with your spouse, such as by putting your spouse’s name on registration documents or business cards.
-Finally, you can contact an attorney to help you come up with a settlement agreement that protects your business as much as possible.
+Finally, you can contact an attorney representing those going through divorce in San Diego to help you come up with a settlement agreement that protects your business as much as possible.